Skip to content

 Spectral density10 dBm / MHz

-Out-of-band emissions-10 dBm/MHz beyond limits
+Out-of-band emissions-10 dBm/MHz beyond band edges

 Tests: EIRP measurement, spectral mask, occupancy duration, interference behaviour.
 Typical cost: €6,000 to €15,000.